 Betting odds are your selection’s chance of winning a sports event in the opinion of the bookie.
 The odds also reflect the amount of money you will win if your bet is successful.

-Bookmakers compile betting odds to represent what they believe will occur during an event or for the final result of the event.
+Bookmakers compile betting odds to represent what they believe will occur during an event or for its final result.
 Depending on where you live, betting odds are represented in different formats.
-There are fractional odds (3/1), decimal odds (2.0), or American odds (+300).
+There are fractional odds (3/1), decimal odds (2.0), or (+300).
 Regardless of the odds format you choose, they all mean the same thing in the end.

-Bookies and casinos apply betting odds to a variety of events.
+Bookies and casinos apply betting odds to a variety of bet types and events.
 Sports betting is just one type of gambling that bookmakers put odds on.
 A bookmaker may also put odds on a national election, reality television show outcome, or other events in which a result can occur.

 What Is Probability?

 UK sportsbooks typically display probability as a fraction.
-The probability is shown as two numbers divided by a forward slash.
-For example, 2/1.
+The probability is shown as two numbers divided by a forward slash, such as 2/1.

-Probability isn't as difficult as it sounds to understand.
+Probability isn't as difficult as it sounds.
 For example, imagine you are tossing a coin into the air to see if it lands on heads or tails.
-There are two possible results when tossing a coin in the air, heads or tails.
+There are two possible results: heads or tails.

 You have the probability of one in two chances of tossing heads.
 This can be represented by the odds of 1/1.
 This means the result has a 50% chance of occurring.
 Sports bettors can use betting odds provided by bookies to determine just how likely the result of a sports event will occur.